Nickname(s) Beehive State

 Utah has five National Parks, ranking it third out of all states.

 It has great skiing, accumulating 551 inches of snow annually.

 Utah has the 3rd lowest utility rates and the 9th lowest unemployment rate in the nation.

 Mervyn S Bennion from Vernon, Utah, was the captain of the USS West Virginia, nicknamed “Wee Vee.”
-On December 7, 1941, his ship was moored alongside other battleships at Ford Island, in Pearl Harbor, in a side by side arrangement.
-The West Virginia was on the outside.
-At 8 a.m. six torpedoes struck the side of the battleship, along with two bombs.
+On December 7, 1941, his ship was moored alongside other battleships at Ford Island, in Pearl Harbor, in a side-by-side arrangement.
+West Virginia was on the outside.
+At 8 a.m., six torpedoes, along with two bombs, struck the side of the battleship.
 Captain Bennion was mortally wounded but refused to leave his post.
 He continued to give orders that saved hundreds of sailors’ lives.
-He was awarded the Medal of Honor for his extraordinary courage.
-A true American hero.
+He was awarded the Medal of Honor for his extraordinary courage—a true American hero.